blurymind/YarnClassic/README.md

 # Yarn 🐱 🧺

-Dialogue editor created for "Night in the Woods" (and other projects) by @NoelFB, @blurymind and @infinite_ammo with contributions from @seiyria and @beeglebug.
+Dialogue editor created for "Night in the Woods" (and other projects) by @blurymind, @NoelFB and @infinite_ammo with contributions from @seiyria and @beeglebug.
 It is heavily inspired by and based on the amazing Twine software: http://twinery.org/
+It supports editing, syntax highlighting and testing for [Yarn](https://github.com/YarnSpinnerTool/YarnSpinner) and [InkleStudio Ink files](https://github.com/inkle/ink) syntax files.
+It can also export from Yarn to [twine](https://twinery.org/) and use [github gist](https://gist.github.com/)for cloud backup!

 # 🧶 Live Web APP (Use it in the browser)
 <a href="https://yarnspinnertool.github.io/YarnEditor">https://yarnspinnertool.github.io/YarnEditor/</a>